mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Add. ]]

-An Add message provides existing group members with the information they need to update their GroupState with information about the new
+An Add message provides existing group members with the information they need to update their GroupContext with information about the new
 member:

 ~~~~~